 Not only that -- according to some countries, rape can only happen to you if you’re a woman.
 Yup.
-If you’re a man, transgender, nonbinary, or cannot prove that you suffered violence or intimidation, your country’s law sides with your abuser.
+If you’re male, transgender, nonbinary or cannot prove that you suffered violence or intimidation, your country’s law sides with your abuser.

 The problem isn’t simply that such laws prevent people from bringing their rapists to justice, but that they contribute to a culture of impunity that blames the victim.
 If what you experienced isn’t seen as rape in the eyes of the law, then are you to blame for what happened?
-Did you actually consent to, or even want, that horrific event that left you crying on a bench, and now haunts you for who knows how long after?
+Did you actually consent to, or even want, the horrific event that left you crying on a bench, and now haunts you for who knows how long?